Love My Town

 Does every British City have a Lord Mayor?

 NO. The honour is not automatic and every city has to apply for it.
-There are 30 Lord Mayors (called Lord Provosts in Scotland) but 66 cities in the UK.
+There are 31 Lord Mayors (called Lord Provosts in Scotland) but 69 cities in the UK.12 Cities applied for the honour to celebrate the Queen's Diamond Jubilee in 2012 and the winner was Armagh in Northern Ireland.

 Is there another honour after City Status & Lord Mayor?